precyon/Traffic-Sign-Classifier/writeup.md

 It is not surprising that the accuracy with test set is less than that of the validation set.
 The model was being continuously tuned with a goal of reducing the validation error.
 This causes the validation set to indirectly creep into our model training leading to a high accuracy.

 Overall, the model still overfits the dataset while surpassing our target on validation accuracy.
-This is primarily because the model was tune to get the maximum possible validation accuracy.
+This is primarily because the model was tuned to get the maximum possible validation accuracy.
 With significant augmentation (and hence a significantly higher training time) this overfit could be reduced and the performances improved.

 The class wise performance of our model on the validation set is shown below.